EdenBlade54/EdenBlade54/README.md

 - 👀 I’m interested in Anime and Games
 - 🌱 I’m currently learning History and Geography
 - 💞️ I’m looking to collaborate on Nothing Really
-- 📫 How to reach me @EdenBlade54 on Twitter
+- 📫 How to reach me: @EdenBlade54 on Twitter
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I just use this for looking as stuff on Github, LMAO